Blockmodo/coin_registry/README.md

 > root → fromSymbol

-Each Blockmodo payload must have a fromSymbol and toSymbol unless otherwise specififed.
+Each Blockmodo payload must have a fromSymbol and toSymbol unless otherwise specified.
 In this case, the fromSymbol will be the symbol of the currency being described.

 > root → fromSymbol